Joelle D.J. Wickens, Ph.D.

 Equity & Inclusion in Conservation

-My scholarship is helping to develop an understanding of who holds the power and privilege needed to uphold this status quo in the field, who and what has been excluded from the field, and what it will take to shape the field to include the excluded.
+My scholarship is developing an understanding of who holds the power and privilege needed to uphold the status quo in the field, who and what has been excluded, and what it will take to shape the field to include the excluded.

-Sally G. Kim inpainting the reconstructed fills to integrate with the original gilding in the Rocaille frame.
+Sally G. Kim inpainting on a Rocaille frame.
 She is wearing a Cochlear™ Nucleus®7 Sound Processor (dark brown) on her right ear (Image credit: Matthew Hamilton).

 Community Conservation Initiative